Service Location: Philadelphia School Placement: Mastery Charter School at Thomas Campus Graduate of: University of Pittsburgh

 Jasmeene works to make the arts accessible to all.
 Although she mostly works with young people in schools, she also works with adults and researches inter-generational arts practices within different communities.
 In her free time, she is learning various ballroom and Afro-Caribbean dance styles.
 Jasmeene is excited to be in New York City and serving as an ArtistYear AmeriCorps Fellow!

 Service Location: Queens, NYC School Placement: Q319 Village Academy Graduate of: Georgia State University

-Jasmine Ebron is a biracial photographer who graduated from Georgia State University with a BFA in Studio Art, with a photography concentration, and a Minor in Philosophy.
+Jasmine Ebron is a biracial photographer who graduated from Georgia State University with a Bachelor of Fine Arts in Studio Art, with a Photography concentration, and a minor in Philosophy.
 She has held various jobs ranging from a curator and photographer, to office administrator and HR coordinator.

 She has extensive volunteer experience working with young adults.
 Most recently Jasmine assisted hospitalized teens in modeling, directed portrait sessions, and facilitated discussion groups.
 She sees art as a significant vessel for social change and political awareness, something she believes is important for young people to have access to in their education.

 Jasmine’s love for and relationship with her family and friends are the driving force for her to be be successful and share meaningful impact, love, and support with others.
 Jasmine is excited to be in New York City and serving as an ArtistYear AmeriCorps Fellow!